cse232msu/cse232msu.github.io/syllabus.md

 ### Flash Quizzes

 There are two flash quizzes every week, except for the first week (no flash quizzes) and the exam weeks (one flash quiz).
 A flash quiz is due a day after every assignment before 11:59pm, and covers the same week's content as the assignment it is coupled with.
-Flash quizzes are 5 minutes in duration, where you will have (on average) 30 seconds to answer each multiple-choice question.
+Flash quizzes consist of forward-only multiple-choice questions, where you will have (on average) 30 seconds to answer each multiple-choice question.
 Flash quizzes can only be taken after submitting the assignments that are due before them, and cannot be taken after their respective due dates have passed.

 ### Exams

 <!-- #### Multiple Choice Exams -->

 There will be a three synchronous exams, named "Exam 1", "Exam 2", and "Final Exam".
 Exam 1 and Exam 2 are worth 20 points each.
 Final Exam is worth 30 points.
 Exam 1, Exam 2, and the Final Exam will be held on Week 3, Week 5, and Week 7, respectively.
-The exact dates and times will be announced on Ed Discussion at a later time.
+As detailed in the [Exam Policies](exam_policies), there are no makeup exams in this course.
+Missing an exam will result in a zero in the exam.

 <!-- #### Coding Exams